on March 5, 2021 / by admin / in Blog Posts, Clean and Safe, DDI News, Economic Development and Planning, Parks and Public Space, Uncategorized

 Grant funds awarded by DDI will be less than or equal to 50 percent of all costs related to the proposed project in an amount not to exceed $25,000.
 Costs covered by the grant include the actual costs of supplies, materials, construction, labor, and associated taxes.
 DDI reserves the right to modify grant award amounts to meet program budget requirements; therefore, applicants may be offered an amount less than the total requested funds.

-Projects must be completed no later than six months after the execution of the Grant Fulfillment Agreement.
+Projects must be completed no later than December 1, 2021.
 Extensions may be permitted for projects determined to be incomplete by the appropriate deadline.
 An amendment to the Grant Fulfillment Agreement must be signed by the applicant and DDI in order for an extension period to be granted; the extension period will be determined on a case-by-case basis.

 Grant recipients will be required to display signage at the project site to denote DDI’s financial contribution to the project.
 Signage will be provided by DDI.